East Palestine, Ohio, train derailment: Aftermath

+Norfolk Southern has hired around 1,600 new employees over two years, including many conductors and engineers.
+The company has begun installing additional hot-box detectors, which can detect the kind of malfunction that led to the accident, including detectors on each side of East Palestine.
+The increased emphasis on safety has resulted in a 40% decrease in main line derailments in 2023.

 Lawsuits and compensation

 On February 8, affected businesses and residents filed three class action lawsuits against Norfolk Southern Railway.
 One demands the company to pay for the medical screenings and treatments of people living within a 30 mi radius of the derailment.
 Norfolk Southern Railway offered $1,000 payments to locals to "cover costs related to the evacuation".
 Some residents expressed concerns that taking these payouts would limit their ability to join future legal actions.